 In the last two years, the Company has worked to develop human resources for Works while strengthening services for existing members.
 As the core human resources have now been developed, the Company will hire more employees (new graduates and mid-career).
-Specifically, the Company aims to hire more than 150 new employees in April 2021, which is at a pace twice the previous level.
+Specifically, in April 2021, 150 new employees, twice the previous level, will join the Company.